grommunio/gromox/doc/glossary.rst

 	host-endian stand-alone.

 Internal Identifier
-	The aggregation of the 16-bit *replid* plus the 48-bit *GLOBCNT* of the creator.
+	The aggregation of the 16-bit *replid* of the creator plus the 48-bit *GLOBCNT* (of a GCV or CN).
 	Scope: all replicas of a mailbox.
 Limit: not defined because aggregate.
 Total size: 8 octets.
 IIDs have no particular order.
 On the wire, replid is LSB-first, but GLOBCNT is MSB-first.
 MS-OXCDATA specifies IIDs as an aggregate, while MS-OXCROPS specifies them as